Tools#

 Returns the basis index and primitive cell offsets for a supercell.

-This implementation uses a simple iteration procedure which should be fairly quick.
+This implementation uses a simple iteration procedure that should be fairly quick.
 If more stability is needed consider the following approach:

 • find the P-matrix: P = ideal.cell @ prim.cell_inv.T